-Today I’d like to share my new recipe for vegan chili with barley.
+Today I’d like to share my recipe for vegan barley chili with beans.

 I know – chili is supposed to be a wintertime meal, a perfect dish for those long, dark evenings when you’re all cozy on the couch with a hot steaming bowl of this velvety goodness…